-Once you’ve identified potential triggers, you must either minimize or remove them.
-Over time, the goal is to give children with autism the tools to prevent meltdowns, but in the interim, removing the trigger is the best intervention.
+Once you’ve identified potential triggers, make a change that either minimizes or eliminates the triggers.
+Over time, the goal is to teach children with autism the tools to prevent meltdowns as well as give them time to mature, but in the interim, removing the trigger may be the best intervention.

 Our Family’s Experience